 We met a few feet from the automatic doors of a grocery store.
 There I was hit with a parent’s worst nightmare.
 My daughter had been brutally murdered earlier that day by her boyfriend.
 In plain-speak, Kristin was dead.
 OMG.
 What more was there to the story?
 Everything else was an afterthought: The whats.
 The hows.
 The details.

 Fast forward through the viewing, the funeral, the eulogies, the interment, and all that it takes to bury your dreams alongside your 21-year-old daughter.
 In the midst of it all, what I had to to know was why.
 Why did he do it?
 Why didn’t anyone see this coming?
 Why didn’t she?
 Her friends?

-We didn’t know what dating violence was back then.
+We didn’t know what an abusive relationship was back then.
 We knew Kristin was dating a guy during her last semester at college.
 We heard her say, “Well, it wasn’t the perfect relationship.”
 We figured it was going to end soon.
 Not like this.

 Let’s vault past the part about getting him into prison.
 He pled guilty and he is doing 15 to 30 years.
 He has completed over 15 years at this writing.
 Will he do the full 30?
 Better hope he does.
 We know what he can do.

 What needs to be talked about now is not him.
 It’s not Kristin, either.
 It’s What are we going to do so there are no more young women murdered by their boyfriends?